10 Major IT Challenges Healthcare Organizations Are Facing Today

 1. Dynamics of Advanced Healthcare Technology

 The technology world is advancing by the day.
-Hardware, software and mobile app development services have made the industry quite competitive.
+Hardware, healthcare software and mobile app development services have made the industry quite competitive.
 Today, medical devices are interconnected in different ways through IoT.

 The market is expected to experience more interconnectedness in the coming years.
 Software applications and mobile apps used in hospitals are powered by advanced technologies including machine learning and AI.